Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: GenAI -Based Intent-driven Network Management Schemes

 \subsubsection{\gls{LLM}-Assisted Intent Processing and Management for \gls{5G} Core Networks}

 Two recent studies explore \gls{LLM}-assisted approaches on intent-based management in \gls{5G} core networks.
 Manias et al. in their work \cite{11} explore \gls{LLM}-driven intent extraction as a key enabler of next-generation zero-touch network service management.
 A customized \gls{LLM} model is designed to interpret and translate user intents into actionable network policies.
-By utilizing \glspl{LLM}, the framework reduces human intervention while maintaining adaptability across diverse network management tasks, such as deployment, modification, performance assurance, and feasibility checking.
+By utilizing \glspl{LLM}, the framework reduces human intervention while maintaining adaptability across diverse network management tasks.

 Semantic routing is introduced to refine \gls{LLM}-assisted intent-based networking in \cite{12}.
 Traditional \gls{LLM}-driven approaches face issues such as hallucination, scalability limitations, and accuracy degradation when handling complex network intents.
 To address these challenges, the proposed framework integrates a semantic router, which ensures deterministic decision-making by routing extracted intents through predefined pathways rather than relying solely on \gls{LLM}-generated responses.
-This hybrid architecture improves reliability, reduces latency, and enhances accuracy in \gls{5G} core management and orchestration.